Preface:

 where

-- Uind induced voltage (V)
+- Uind = Induced voltage (V)

-- n the speed (rpm)
+- n = the speed (rpm)

-Figure 1: DC motor as generator: Electrical layout.
+DC motor as generator: Electrical layout.

 Generator equation